-To go to the woods and walk through its rich air, to cold iron in a gym with sweat on your brow, to a window at sunrise or sunset, or just to an empty room, can bring the needed rest to the soaked mind with daily worries.
+To go to the woods and walk through its rich air, to cold iron in a gym with sweat on the brow, to a window at sunrise or sunset, or just to an empty room, all can bring the needed rest to the oversoaked mind with daily worries.
 When in solitude, I enjoy the time of silence, the time of quiet relaxation that, paradoxically, can come in a loud and arduous environment.
-In solitude I find much, peace, rest, inspiration, understanding, joy, and especially when solitary in nature, I find respect, humility, and awe.
+In solitude, I find a lot, peace, rest, inspiration, understanding, joy, and especially when solitary in nature, I find respect, humility, and awe.

 Solitude is a two-edged sword that can build things new and good, but at the same time, if we don’t give enough importance to our rock and to our companion, it can easily turn into destructive loneliness.